-Our flagship sequencing instrument, Platinum, is designed to make the power of single-molecule detection and NGPS broadly accessible.
-While traditional instruments like mass spectrometers may cost anywhere from \$250,000 to over \$1,000,000 per new instrument, our Platinum device retails for approximately \$70,000.
-Platinum is designed to provide a streamlined rapid workflow compared to legacy MS workflows.
-Platinum uses our proprietary semiconductor chip that leverages Time-Domain SequencingTM with an initial focus on NGPS for an unbiased view of the proteome.
-We believe the digital nature of the sequencing readout could enable users to answer three key questions:
+Our flagship protein sequencing instrument, Platinum[®], is designed to make the power of single-molecule detection and NGPS broadly accessible.
+While traditional instruments like mass spectrometers may cost anywhere from \$250,000 to over \$1,000,000 per new instrument, our Platinum[®] device is currently priced at approximately \$85,000.
+Platinum[®] is designed to provide a streamlined rapid workflow compared to legacy MS workflows.
+Platinum[®] uses our proprietary semiconductor chip that leverages Time-Domain SequencingTM with an initial focus on NGPS for an unbiased view of the proteome.
+We believe the nature of the sequencing readout could enable users to answer three key questions:

 - What protein is present?
 Amino acid resolution can provide insight into more than just whether a protein is present or absent.
 The sequence information could also indicate what version of the protein is present and how it has been changed from the normal version. - How much of the protein is present?
-A digital quantification provides precise protein abundance, not an analog theoretical abundance based on a colorimetric or mass abundance readout. - How has the protein been modified?
+A quantification provides precise protein abundance based on a colorimetric or mass abundance readout. - How has the protein been modified?
 Single-molecule sensitivity could show how the protein has been post-translationally modified thus providing greater insights to its role in the context of biological processes within the cell.

 Our semiconductor chip is the core of our technology.
-By leveraging developments in the semiconductor industry, we are developing our scalable single-molecule next generation protein sequencer.
-Similar to the camera in a mobile phone, our chip is produced in standard semiconductor foundries and has been designed to provide insight into biology.
-The power of our approach is that rather than analyzing proteins one at a time, our chip is designed to enable parallel sequencing across millions of independent chambers, and the number of parallel sequencing reactions to scale rapidly.
+By leveraging developments in the semiconductor industry, we are developing our scalable single-molecule next-generation protein sequencer.
+Our semiconductor chip is produced in standard semiconductor foundries and is designed to provide insight into biology.
+The power of our approach is that rather than analyzing proteins one at a time, our semiconductor chip is designed to enable parallel sequencing across millions of independent chambers, and for the number of parallel sequencing reactions to be rapidly scalable.
 Each independent sequencing reaction takes place at the ultimate level of sensitivity and specificity, single molecules, which is critical to protein detection because there is no way to amplify protein, preventing existing amplification-based technologies to enable protein sequencing.